Krook9d/PurpleLab/README.md

 3. Open the file `C:\Program Files\winlogbeat` with notepadd or other Change :
-the password at "password:" (put the password you have in admin.txt)
+the password at "password:" (put the password "elastic built-in superuser" you have in admin.txt)

 Replace All the Ip that corresponding to 192.168.142.130 or other with the address of your ELK server